Getting Started Volunteers Meetings Newsletters Links Publications Library Membership Member Pages Contacts About Us Home

 A Newsletter is published quarterly.

-The Society holds five program Meetings during the year in space provided by the Darien Library, presenting speakers on various topics of interest to all genealogists.
+The Society holds program Meetings on five Saturdays during the year in space provided by the Darien Library, presenting speakers on various topics of interest to all genealogists.
 These presentations are sponsored jointly by the Middlesex Genealogical Society and the Darien Library.

 The Society is registered with the State of Connecticut, thereby giving members access to vital records at town and city record offices in Connecticut.